Riley Walz: Bop Spotter

 In 2024, Walz installed a solar-powered Android phone and microphone on a Mission District street pole to capture audio clips, run them through Shazam, and publish an ongoing playlist of recognized songs.
 The project was titled Bop Spotter as a playful nod to urban "ShotSpotter" gunshot surveillance systems.

 Find My Parking Cops

 On September 23, 2025, Walz launched Find My Parking Cops, a map that deduced the near real-time locations and routes of San Francisco parking-enforcement officers by scraping predictable citation IDs from the city's online payment portal.
 Wired detailed the method and reported that the site went viral before San Francisco MTA officials altered its systems four hours later, disabling the feed.
 Local outlets noted the shutdown and the public debate over enforcement transparency.

+Jmail

+In November 2025, Walz and web developer Luke Igel launched Jmail, a browser-based archive of public emails released under the Epstein Files Transparency Act.
+The site presents the documents through a Gmail-style interface as if viewed from Jeffrey Epstein's personal inbox.
+Walz announced the project on Twitter, writing that "we cloned Gmail, except you're logged in as Epstein and can see his emails."
+The site incorporates "Jemini," an AI search tool, and uses Gemini for optical character recognition to extract text from document scans.
+The project took five hours to develop and attracted an estimated 18.4 million visits by late November 2025.
+Walz and Igel later expanded the project with JPhotos, an image database; JFlights, a flight tracking site for Epstein's travel; Jamazon, which tracks his Amazon orders; Jacebook, his Facebook account; Jmessage, his iMessages; Jotify, his music ('Spotify'); and Jdrive, his Google Drive.

 Personal life

 Walz grew up in Ballston Spa, New York, where he attended Ballston Spa High School.
 He studied business in college before dropping out to work in tech.
-He currently lives in San Francisco, California.
+As of 2025, he lives in San Francisco, California.